-Nowadays, most of the business are app-focused such as Uber, Ola, Zomato and many more.
+Nowadays, most of the business are app-focused such as Uber, Ola, Zomato, and many more.
 Citing industry experts and professional reports, it is estimated that at the end of the year, there will be 2.9 billion Smartphone users worldwide.
 That’s a large group of consumers to connect with using Smartphone applications.
-Now, if you are planning to develop a mobile application for your enterprise, what comes to your mind?
+Now, if you are planning to develop a mobile application for your enterprise, what comes to mind?
 You might think of ‘how much does it cost to make an app for your business’ or ‘app development cost breakdown’ or ‘what are the factors which determine the development cost’?
 We present an analysis of what are the factors involved and how they influence the app development cost?

 Primarily there are two factors, i.e. application platform and the level of complexity which determine the Development Cost of Your Application.

-A native application is platform dependent and can only run on a particular platform.
-Android, iOS and Windows are the common platforms.
+A native application is platform-dependent and can only run on a particular platform.
+Android, iOS, and Windows are the common platforms.
 However, hybrid applications run on various platforms.

 Since Android is the most widely used mobile operating system across the globe, many business owners prefer investing in Android development.
 However, the development cost of an Android can be a bit higher when compared to that of iOS.
-JAVA being a bulkier programming language requires more lines of codes which eventually increases the time taken to develop process.
-Furthermore, the testing phase in case of Android is time-consuming.
+JAVA being a bulkier programming language requires more lines of codes which eventually increases the time taken to develop a process.
+Furthermore, the testing phase in the case of Android is time-consuming.

 From the developer’s perspective, the programming languages, used for building an iOS application are simpler than JAVA.
 It empowers developers to get the job done by writing fewer lines of codes.
 As a result, the development time and cost decreases.
 However, the hourly rates for iOS app development are relatively higher than that of Android.

 There is some targeted audience who uses Windows Apps.
 Frameworks for Windows App Development such as Visual Studio Express 2013, Visual Studio Professional 2013, and more.